-A detailed sharepoint site that provides information to postgraduate students who fall under the remit of the Committee is here: Degree Committee for the Faculties of Clinical Medicine and Veterinary Medicine
+A detailed sharepoint site that provides information to postgraduate students who fall under the remit of the Committee is here:

+Degree Committee for the Faculties of Clinical Medicine and Veterinary Medicine

 Access is via logging into your @cam account.
-Students may access information on thesis submission, examination, and progress.
+Students may access information on thesis submission, examination, progress; as well as important links to all aspects of student life, wellbeing and welfare.